travis-ci/travis-api/README.md

 # Travis Admin 2.0

-## Description
 Travis Admin is an application for administrating the Travis system.

-## Status
-Travis Admin (2.0) was build by the Emerald Project team June-November 2016.
-It falls under Team Jade's areas of responsibility.
+Built by the Emerald Project team June-November 2016, it now falls under Team Jade's areas of responsibility.

-## Local Setup
+## Setup

 ### Install dependencies